-7.1 General Provisions

-- (a) The following design standards shall apply to all AHO Projects.
+- 7.1 General Provisions - (a) The following design standards shall apply to all AHO Projects.
 Except where otherwise stated, the Project Review requirements set forth in Article 19.000 of this Zoning Ordinance and any design standards set forth in Section 19.50 or elsewhere in the Zoning Ordinance shall not apply if the following standards are met; however, the design standards specific to the project area are encouraged to be met to the extent possible if they are not in conflict with the purpose of this Section. - (b) The following design standards shall apply to new construction and to additions to existing structures.
-Except as otherwise provided, an existing building that is altered or moved to accommodate an AHO Project shall not be subject to the following standards, provided that such alterations do not create a condition that is in greater nonconformance with such standards than the existing condition.

-7.2 Site Design and Arrangement

-- (a) The area directly between the front lot line and the principal wall plane of the building nearest to the front lot line shall consist of any combination of landscaped area, hardscaped area accessible to pedestrians and bicyclists, and usable spaces such as uncovered porches, patios, or balconies.
+Except as otherwise provided, an existing building that is altered or moved to accommodate an AHO Project shall not be subject to the following standards, provided that such alterations do not create a condition that is in greater nonconformance with such standards than the existing condition. - 7.2 Site Design and Arrangement - (a) The area directly between the front lot line and the principal wall plane of the building nearest to the front lot line shall consist of any combination of landscaped area, hardscaped area accessible to pedestrians and bicyclists, and usable spaces such as uncovered porches, patios, or balconies.
 Parking and other motor vehicle uses, including service and loading facilities, shall not be located within such area, except for driveway access which shall be limited to a total of thirty (30) feet of width for any individual driveway for each one hundred (100) feet of lot frontage. - (b) Pedestrian entrances to buildings shall be visible from the street, except where the building itself is not visible from the street due to its location.
-All pedestrian entrances shall be accessible by way of access routes that are separated from motor vehicle access drives. - (c) A building footprint exceeding [200-300] feet in length, measured parallel to the street, shall contain portions that are set back by at least 40 feet in depth measured from and perpendicular to the front lot line and at least 40 feet in width measured parallel to the front lot line.

-7.3 Building Façades

-- (a) At least 15% of the area of building façades facing a public street shall consist of transparent glass windows.
-For buildings located in a Business A (BA), Business A-2 (BA-2), Business B (BB) or Business C (BC) zoning district, this figure shall be increased to 25%. - (b) [To be discussed minimum standards for surface relief on building façades facing a public street, such as bays, balconies, tapers, cornices, breaks in the building plane, and other architectural devices]
+All pedestrian entrances shall be accessible by way of access routes that are separated from motor vehicle access drives. - (c) A building footprint exceeding 250 feet in length, measured parallel to the street, shall contain portions that are set back by at least 40 feet in depth measured from and perpendicular to the front lot line and at least 40 feet in width measured parallel to the front lot line. - 7.3 Building Façades - (a) At least 15% of the area of building façades facing a public street or public open space shall consist of clear glass windows.
+For buildings located in a Business A (BA), Business A-2 (BA-2), Business B (BB) or Business C (BC) zoning district, this figure shall be increased to 25%. - (b) Building façades shall incorporate architectural elements that project or recess by at least two feet from the adjacent section of the façade.
+Such projecting or recessed elements shall occur on an average interval of 40 linear horizontal feet or less for portions of the façade directly facing a public street, and on an average interval of 80 linear horizontal feet or less for other portions of the façade.
+Such projecting or recessed elements shall not be required on the lowest Story Above Grade or on the highest Story Above Grade, and shall not be required on the highest two Stories Above Grade of a building containing at least six Stories Above Grade.
+The intent is to incorporate elements such as bays, balconies, cornices, shading devices, or similar architectural elements that promote visual interest and residential character, and to allow variation at the ground floor and on upper floors where a different architectural treatment may be preferable.